 Upon graduating Magna Cum Laude with a BFA in dance, she joined BalletRox in Boston, MA.
 She quickly rose to be the youngest African-American female principal in BalletRox history, performing throughout the greater Boston area.
 The Boston Metro wrote “…her technical work is precise, her pirouettes on cue”, describing her debut performance as The Sugar Plum Fairy in The Nutcracker.
 While in Boston she served on the faculty of Boston Ballet’s Centre for Dance Education and BalletRox’s official school where she taught tap, jazz, and ballet.
 In 2009 she was invited to join Columbia City Ballet and was promoted to a Soloist in 2013.
 Mr. Starrett has featured her in many of the company’s repertoire and most recently choreographed the role of Tinker Bell for her in the world premiere of Peter Pan.

 Autumn is currently a Licensed Owner for Creative Movement and Dance and Soccer Champs, providing dance and sports instruction throughout Lexington County.
 She is married to Principal Dancer Philip Ingrassia and when not in the studio, enjoys running with their two dogs Aurora and Krpyto.
-This is her eighth season with Columbia City Ballet.
+This is her ninth season with Columbia City Ballet.